jeeftor/chapterize-whisper/README.md

 ![transscribe](docs/transcribe.jpg)

-Once done you'll get some `chapter` files.
-For example you might end up with this:
+Once done you'll get a `.chapter` file in the directory of your audio files.
+For example this is what came out:

 ```